zabbix/zabbix-docker/Dockerfiles/snmptraps/README.md

 ### `ZBX_SNMP_TRAP_USE_DNS`

-This variable manages source network address representation.
-It can be IP address or DNS of SNMP trap sender.
-The variable works only when container command is modified and "-n" command argument is removed from argument list.
+This variable controls whether the SNMP trap sender address is resolved to a DNS name.
+Set it to `true` to enable reverse DNS lookup.
 By default, value is `false`.

 ### `SNMPTRAP_OUTPUT_OPTIONS`